 SM: “Oh, great!
 Did you read that in the tea leaves?
 Was it in my horoscope?
 Do you have a crystal ball?
 Can I see?”

-CP: “Hey, look what happened with Lance Armstrong.”
+CP: “Hey, look what happened to Lance Armstrong.”

 SM: “I know, I only wish I’d gotten cancer of the balls!”

 The truth is, while not taking away from Lance’s story, his type of cancer has a high cure rate even at a later stage.
-At the last stage of testicular cancer, Stage III, there is a 50% to 80% five year survival rate.
-At Stage IV breast cancer, there is a 16% to 20% five year survival rate.
+At the last stage of testicular cancer, Stage III, there is a 50 percent to 80 percent five-year survival rate.
+At Stage IV breast cancer, there is a 16% to 20% five-year survival rate.
 So, yeah, look at Lance.
 So what?

 CP: “So, how ARE you?”
 (Grave voice, sad face)